The Khwai Concession is a large area dominated by Mopane forests on the north eastern edge of the Okavango Delta.

 Khwai Concession Area | Botswana Okavango

 HabitatThe area is made up of sweeping grasslands, riparian forests and floodplains.
 The floodplains are flooded most of the year and there are lagoons covered in blue and white water lilies.
 The area also has large tracts of Mopane forests.
 The riverine woodland consists of Camelthorn, Knobthorn, Appleleaf and great stands of Leadwood trees.

-enjoy the Mopane woodlands of the interior of the Khwai area.
+WildlifeThe Khwai Concession is a good area to see Roan and Sable Antelope which are relatively rare.
+On your Botswana safari you might see Kudu, Tsessebe, Wildebeest and Zebra.
+Huge herds of migrating Elephants enjoy the Mopane woodlands of the interior of the Khwai area.
 There are fairly stable populations of large predators such as Lion, Spotted Hyena and African Wild Dogs found here and if you are lucky, you may also spot Leopards.

 BirdlifeThe area has a good mix of habitats and you will see a good mix of wetland and Kalahari species.
 During the summer months migratory birds also come through.
 You might see Verreaux's Eagle Owl, Senegal Coucals and Long Toed Lapwings.

-.
+When to VisitAs this area is mostly dry, you can visit at any time of the year.
 There are not many activities that take place in this part of the Delta with the camps focusing on game drives and game viewing.
 The region is mostly made up of Kalahari sand veldt, and the Mopane forests are home to numerous Elephant.

 Enquiries / Questions